The official website of the European

 The European Consumer Centre for Services

-consumers to make informed choices when looking to buy services
+to make informed choices when looking to buy services across Europe

-across Europe and therefore be more confident and find it easier to
+and therefore be more confident and find it easier to choose a new

 The European Consumer Centre for